 In the event that alterations are done to the workstation after an assessment was done, it must be revused to meet the requirements outlined in Schedule 4.

-We at ADSC Ireland and the skills and expertise to complete these assessments on your behalf
+We have the skills and expertise to complete these assessments on your behalf

 An employer, who provides VDU / DSE for use by their employees at a workstation, must:

 In addition to eye or eyesight problems and upper limb disorders, stress and fatigue is a major player in the occurrence of injury and ill health in the workplace - especially for DSE users.